junxit/us-congress-bills-117/metadata.md

 - 2022-06-14 — Introduced in Senate
 - 2022-06-14 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2022-09-28 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2022-12-08 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+Without written report.
+- 2022-12-08 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Peters without amendment.
+Without written report.
+- 2022-12-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 614.